pmndrs/xr/docs/getting-started/all-hooks.md

   - `translationOptions`:
     - `speed`: The speed at which the user moves.
   - `rotationOptions`:
-    - `viewControlDeadZone`: How far the joystick must be pushed to trigger a turn.
+    - `deadZone`: How far the joystick must be pushed to trigger a turn.
-    - `disableControllerBasedRotation`: Disables rotation using the controller.
-    - `rotationType`: Controls how rotation using the controller functions.
+    - `type`: Controls how rotation using the controller functions.
 Can be either 'smooth' or 'snap'.
       - `degrees`: If `rotationType` is 'snap', this specifies the number of degrees to snap the user's view by.
       - `speed`: If `rotationType` is 'smooth', this specifies the speed at which the user's view rotates.
-  - `movementController`: Specifies which hand will control the movement.
+  - `translationController`: Specifies which hand will control the translation.
 Can be either 'left' or 'right' (i.e. `XRHandedness`).

 ```tsx
 // Example showing basic usage